Lewes Old Grammar School: Curriculum

 The Junior School, for ages 4–11, is housed in its own building, Morley House in King Henry's Road.
 The Senior School is situated in the centre of Lewes, occupying three former townhouses, Mead House, Tyne House and St. Clair House, all of which are grade II listed buildings.
 The curriculum followed includes three foreign languages (French, Spanish and German), and sciences are studied as individual subjects at senior level.
 Expansions to the sixth form college have allowed for the study of psychology, theatre and graphic design.
 They also allow the study of business, politics and Latin.

 Extra-curricular activities

 The sixth form produces theatrical events featuring the orchestra, choir and actors from the school.
 The most notable of these is the annual VIth form pantomime, performed on the last day of the autumn term.
 The last assembly of each academic year is primarily held and organised by the leaving upper VIth form.

-School trips include the annual ski trip, a week spent at a sports training camp in Lanzarote, and every two years some members of the VIth form venture to Morocco for 10–11 days, visiting Marrakech, Zagora, and travelling into the High Atlas mountains to visit a school with which LOGS has been in contact with regularly.
-LOGS and the school have carried out exchanges, LOGS having several fundraising events in order to pay for travel from Morocco to the UK.

 Every year the senior school carries out a sponsored charity walk, usually from the senior school in Lewes across some of the South Downs to Stanmer Park and back.
 One of the most popular charities is Fish Aid—a charity set up in memory of a former student of LOGS who died of cancer.

-There are three houses in the school—DeMontfort house (green), Barbican house (red), and Malling house (blue).
-The houses compete in events throughout the year.
-Each house performs a Christmas pantomime before the VIth form pantomime on the last day of the Autumn Term.